theupdateframework/taps/candidate-fulcio-tap.md

 # Rationale
 In a previous draft of [PEP 480](https://www.python.org/dev/peps/pep-0480/), the authors proposed using [MiniLock](https://www.minilock.io) - a tool which derives ed25519 keys from a user-chosen passphrase - to simplify developer key management.
 However, this requires developers to remember a new and additional passphrase for use when uploading packages.
 Furthermore, the MiniLock project is [no longer maintained](https://github.com/kaepora/miniLock).

 In this TAP, we instead propose use of the sigstore project.
 Sigstore has a growing number of adoptions, and provides a simple mechanism for developers to verify their identity using short-lived keys and ad-hoc certificates issued on the basis of OIDC.
 Sigstore provides two services, [Fulcio](https://github.com/sigstore/fulcio) (a WebPKI) and [Rekor](https://github.com/sigstore/rekor) (a transparency log).
-With sigstore, short-lived keys do not need to be secured as they are only valid for a small window of time.
+With sigstore, long-term efforts to keep private keys secure are not necessary, as short-lived keys are only valid for a small window of time.
 Fulcio certificates and client generated signatures are published to a timestamped transparency log managed by Rekor so that verifiers can ensure that the certificates were valid at the time of the signature.

 # Specification
 In addition to supporting existing TUF targets delegations, this TAP adds support for delegations to developer email addresses, to be verified by Fulcio.
 These delegations MAY replace ed25519 keys for developers in order to simplify their key management.
 Fulcio generates short-lived signing certificates backed by OIDC authentication of a developer’s email address.
 Because the certificates are short-lived, the developer will not be responsible for protecting this key in the long term and in practice SHOULD discard them immediately after signing.
 Fulcio certificates are automatically uploaded to the timestamped Rekor transparency log, so repositories and clients can verify that the certificate was valid at the time of signing.